sahoog2/Preparation_Notes/LLD/DP/2 Singleton.md

 ✔ **Consistency**: Guarantees that all components use the same instance.
 ✔ **Ease of Implementation**: Simple to implement in most languages.

+## True singleton
+singleton can be broken by reflection & serialization.
+This can be addressed by creating a [singleton enum](https://www.tutorialspoint.com/how-to-make-a-singleton-enum-in-java#:~:text=The%20singleton%20pattern%20restricts%20the,want%20to%20change%20the%20implementation).